karikris/alascraper/README.md

 # alascraper

-Fetch Atlas of Living Australia occurrence records species by species.
+Fetch Atlas of Living Australia occurrence records by species.

 The default workflow writes Parquet outputs, uses DuckDB for merging, and keeps CSV disabled unless you explicitly enable it.
 Privacy-sensitive observer, source